 Being involved in a vehicle accident is an unpleasant experience, regardless of where the accident takes place.
 If the crash should occur while you’re out of state on vacation, however, you’re likely to experience even more stress, confusion, frustration, and complication in the aftermath of the wreck than you would at home.

 Today, nearly half of all vacationers in the U.S. travel by car, and 70 million travelers visit the state of Texas each year.
-If you’re one of those out-of-state visitors who’s involved in an accident in Texas, you’re well advised to seek help from a Texas-based car crash lawyer for the reasons discussed below.
+If you’re one of those out-of-state visitors who’s involved in an accident in Texas, you’re well advised to seek help from a Houston car accident lawyer for the reasons discussed below.

 When Out-of-State Vistors Have Accidents in Texas

 Out-of-state drivers who have accidents in Texas must follow Texas state laws and court procedures to recover damages.